UVA-MLSys/DS5110_Fall_2024/Team 4/README.md

 The Semester Project is to build and test the POC infrastructure needed to cheaply and efficiently run the AI-for-Astronomy Inference Model.

-Development done locally on a Mac and at scale with Linux on our [class AWS Account](https://us-east-1.console.aws.amazon.com/console/home?region=us-east-1#)
+Development done locally using both Windows/Mac and tested at scale using Linux on our [class AWS Account](https://us-east-1.console.aws.amazon.com/console/home?region=us-east-1#)

 >[!NOTE]
 >Access to this Account might not be active after the Fall 2024 Semester is over.

+Code style and choices are for our code not the submodule `AI-for-Astronomy` which is separately maintained.

 ## Progress